ccappelle/pyrosim/README.md

 # pyrosim
 A Python Robot Simulator.

+## For Windows users.

+1. Follow the tutorial here.

-For Mac and Linux users (currently not available for Windows):
+## For Mac and Linux users (currently not available for Windows):

-Step 1: Run build.sh:
+1. Run build.sh:
 ```bash
 $ sh build.sh
 ```